Mackey 2-functors and Mackey 2-motives: A strict presentation and a calculus of string diagrams

 and

 for every $(i\colon P\to H)\in \JJ$.

 \item And for every Mackey square \eqref{eq:Mackey-square-string-calculus}, the two `pull-over' relations

-where we have depicted the `exchange' 2-cell $\gamma$ of the Mackey square with a crossing~$\vcenter { \hbox{ }}$ and its inverse $\gamma^{-1}$ with the corresponding uncrossing~$\vcenter { \hbox{ }}$.
+where we have depicted the `exchange' 2-cell $\gamma$ of the Mackey square with a crossing~$\vcenter { \hbox{ }}$ and its inverse $\gamma^{-1}$ with the corresponding uncrossing~$\vcenter { \hbox{ }}$, rather than with labeled dots~$\bullet$.
 (Beware that each crossing still indicates a 2-cell, so that in general the string labels change when going past it---although the orientation of each strand is preserved.) \end{enumerate} \end{Cons}

+\begin{Rem} The choice of string orientations in \Cref{Cons:string_model}\,(b) is meant to evoke the popular arrow notations $M\!\!\downarrow_H$ and $M\!\!\uparrow^G$ used in representation theory for the restriction and induction of modules ($H\leq G$). \end{Rem}

 \begin{Rem} The argument in \Cref{Lem:strict-Mackey-pseudo-funs}, on the agreement of the pseudo-functors $\cat F_!$ and~$\cat F_*$, implies that the equation

 holds in $\Spanhat(\GG;\JJ)^\str$ for every 2-cell $\alpha\colon i\Rightarrow j\colon P\into H$ between 1-cells $i,j$ in~$\JJ$.
 We invite the reader to (re)check this by themselves, by noticing how it immediately follows from the pull-over relations \eqref{eq:string-gluing} for either of the Mackey squares